theRoice/EchoesOfPersuasion/README.md

 Unzip the folder

-In terminal navigate to the directory where the unzipped file "Echoes of Persuasion.app" is located
+In terminal navigate to the directory where the unzipped file "Echoes of Persuasion Mac.app" is located

 Run the following two commands
-- chmod -R +x "Echoes of Persuasion Mac.app/Contents/MacOS/"
-- xattr -rd com.apple.quarantine "Echoes of Persuasion Mac.app"
+`chmod -R +x "Echoes of Persuasion Mac.app/Contents/MacOS/"` `xattr -rd com.apple.quarantine "Echoes of Persuasion Mac.app"`

 Open the .app file